 Everything – Michael Lejeune

-Guest Vocals – Jenn Barnett
+Guest Vocals – Jenn Barnett (self-titled album)

 Visit the Bandcamp Page to stream audio

 For years I’d been collecting instruments of various types, from any source I could.
 I came up with the idea of making the songs of this album hinge off of different instruments, to give it a broad palette and a wider range of creative influences.
 Scratches came about based solely on a pair of mandolin riffs, some of the first I ever invented.
 Reeds was all about creating an Eastern sounding beat with a drone instrument and loud vocals.
 Picturesque featured the twelve-string guitar and the banjo.
 An accordion can be heard on The Regretful Man.
-Into the Underworld uses a real organ from the 1960s currently eating up much of my living room real estate, and the only electric guitar on the whole record.
+Into the Underworld uses a real organ from the 1960s that ate up much of my living room real estate, and the only electric guitar on the whole record.
 Blake’s Song was a chance for the hand drums I play on the rest of the record to shine without accompaniment.
-My dog Blake provided the bark track, his smile appears on the disk itself.
+My dog Blake provided the bark track, and his smile appears on the disk itself.
 I like to imagine him playing the drums on the song.